© Crown copyright 2019

 Alcohol identification and brief advice

-Alcohol identification and brief advice (IBA) aims to identify and influence patients who are increasing or higher risk drinkers.
+Alcohol identification and brief advice (IBA) aims to identify and influence patients who are drinking above low risk.

 Healthcare professionals can arrange the intervention as a short informal conversation, for example, while undertaking routine care or as part of assessment or discharge.